sindresorhus/memoize/readme.md

 memoized('foo');
 //=> 1

-// Cached as it's the same arguments memoized('foo');
+// Cached as it's the same argument memoized('foo');
 //=> 1

-// Not cached anymore as the arguments changed memoized('bar');
+// Not cached anymore as the argument changed memoized('bar');
 //=> 2

 memoized('bar');
+//=> 2

+// Only the first argument is considered by default memoized('bar', 'foo');
 //=> 2
 ```